trinib/furniture_ui/.github/ISSUE_TEMPLATE/Issue.md

 ---
 name: Issue
 about: Create your issue here
-title: Only for
+title: Only If using Raspberry Pi & Rasbain OS
-labels: bug
+labels: 'issues'
-assignees: trinib
+assignees: ''

 ---

-**Which company/project**
+**Which project**

 **Which image size**